RevathiShanmugam/Udacity-project-neighbourhoodMap/README.md

 # Restaurant Reviews App
-Restaurant Reviews App is a single-page application using React featuring a map with list of places to visit in San Francisco, California, USA.
+Restaurant Reviews App is a single-page application using React featuring a map with markers of list of places to visit in San Francisco, California, USA.
 The places to visit details are obtained from FourSquare API.

-##How to run :-
+## How to run :
 1. Download or clone the repository on your machine https://github.com/RevathiShanmugam/Udacity-project-neighbourhoodMap.git
 2. Extract the .zip file if downloading the project
 3. Install all project dependencies using the following commands